mario6385/Among-us-4/README.md

 ---------------------------------
 ## Guesser
 ### **Team: Serial killer(killing)**
-The Guesser is an Serial killer who once per round, can guess the role of other player in meetings.
+The Guesser is a Serial killer who once per round, can guess the role of other player in meetings.
 If they get it correct, that player dies, if they get it incorrect, they die instead. settings
 |Name|Description|Range|Default|
 |---------|:-----------:|:----------:|:------------:|